How to Grade Pokemon Cards

 Pre-grading your cards

-The big things to keep in mind is centering is key for a gem mint 10.
-Also, damage to the front is going to knock more points off than on the back of the card.
+- Damage to the front is going to knock more points off than damage on the back of the card.

 Centering: